-MJD Environmental has been engaged by Ingenia Communities, to prepare a Vegetation & Fauna Management Plan (VFMP) for the rehabilitation and management of Retained Vegetation and Habitat on Lots 3,4 and 5 in DP 1265834, under the development application DA/1288/2019, hereafter referred to as the 'subject site' (site).
+MJD Environmental has been engaged by Ingenia Communities, to prepare a Vegetation & Fauna Management Plan (VFMP) for the rehabilitation and management of Retained Vegetation and Habitat on Lot 2 in DP 1265834 and Part Lot 558 DP 755242, under the development application DA/1286/2019/A, hereafter referred to as the 'subject site' (site).

 The subject site is located in Morisset and is generally situated south of Dora Street, west of Wyee Rd, and east of the Newcastle Central Coast Rail line (Refer to Figure 1).
-The site is situated on the southern extent of the former Morisset Golf Course, north of E2 Conservations lands to the south.
+The site is situated on the former Morisset Country Club Golf Course.